Sextil Pușcariu: University administrator and antisemitic campaign

 Although he had joined the Freemasonry, Pușcariu remained committed to his identity as a member of the Romanian Orthodox Church; he stood out among his generation for fusing the national and religious identity into a culturally conservative mold.
 In his Romanian literature history tract of 1921 (Istoria literaturii române.
 Epoca veche), he concluded that "our Orthodoxism was the most significant event when it came to our cultural development".
 This, he noted at the time, had both positive and negative effects: Romanians were absent from the Renaissance, but were also free to develop their own culture, one of "measure and harmony".
 The work was critical of monasticism, especially as embodied in the Catholic Church, alleging that "monasteries have always fostered internationalism".
 Istoria literaturii..., "very popular with students and men of culture", and heavily influenced by Iorga, made a point of discovering or reclaiming early contributions to fine writing in the medieval principalities.
 According to literary historian Eugen Negrici, this effort was unconvincing: "The aesthetic gamble is a meek one, and [Pușcariu's] critical insights and interpretative newness are both frail. [...]
 However, the imposing illustrations and the openness [...] toward other forms of ancient art (architecture, painting, embroidery, miniatures, etc.) are not without consequences.
 Such rich and motley environs become a resonance box for the hardly perceptible sound of an actual literature.
 We may now fool ourselves that this literature is one of force and consistency".

-An anti-Semitic campaign swept Romanian universities in the wake of World War I. In this context, at the time the 1920–1921 school year opened, Pușcariu expressed his concern that Jews were disproportionately represented in the Medicine and Law faculties.
+An antisemitic campaign swept Romanian universities in the wake of World War I. In this context, at the time the 1920–1921 school year opened, Pușcariu expressed his concern that Jews were disproportionately represented in the Medicine and Law faculties.
 He suggested they congregated toward those subjects because of surer and more profitable career prospects, given the lack of doctors, administrators and magistrates in Romania's newly acquired provinces.
 A Jewish quota was enacted in the Kingdom of Hungary in September 1920, leading to a surge in Hungarian Jewish enrollment at Cluj.
 Prompted by the medical faculty's leadership, the university senate discussed introduction of a similar policy.
 In early 1921, students, later joined by cultural figures, began demanding that sociologist Eugen Ehrlich be fired from his professorship at Cernăuți.
 Ehrlich was a Jew who had converted to Catholicism, but the primary motivating factor in his firing appears to have been a campaign to fill teaching posts with ethnic Romanians.
 Ehrlich, who was rector in 1906–1907, had been instrumental in Pușcariu's being hired at the university.
 However, no one intervened on his behalf; not even Pușcariu tried to stop his benefactor's dismissal.